mcpiroman/UnityNativeTool/README.md

 - Although this tool presumably works in builded game, it's intended to be used in editor.

 ## Limitations
+- [Low level callbacks](https://docs.unity3d.com/Manual/NativePluginInterface.html) such as `UnityPluginLoad` are not supported (right now).
 - Marshaling parameter attributes other than `[MarshalAs]`, `[In]` and `[Out]` are not supported.
 - Properties `MarshalCookie`, `MarshalType`, `MarshalTypeRef` and `SafeArrayUserDefinedSubType` on `[MarshalAs]` attribute are not supported (due to [Mono bug](https://github.com/mono/mono/issues/12747)).
 - Explicitly specifying `UnmanagedType.LPArray` in `[MarshalAs]` is not supported (due to [another Mono bug](https://github.com/mono/mono/issues/16570)).
 Note that this should be default for array types, so in trivial situations you shouldn't need to use it.